ayomawdb/kbase.ayoma.me/docs/protocols-and-ports/SMB-Samba-NetBIOS-135-139,445.md

 nbtscan -‐r $ip/24
 ```

+- nbtstat -c: displays the contents of the NetBIOS name cache, the table of NetBIOS names and their resolved IP addresses.
+- nbtstat -n: displays the names that have been registered locally on the system.
+- nbtstat -r: displays the count of all NetBIOS names resolved by broadcast and querying a WINS server.
+- nbtstat -R: purges and reloads the remote cache name table.
+- nbtstat -RR: sends name release packets to WINs and then starts Refresh.
+- nbtstat -s: lists the current NetBIOS sessions and their status, including statistics.
+- nbtstat -S: lists sessions table with the destination IP addresses.

 ### SMBMap - enumerate samba share drives across an entire domain

 - Allows users to enumerate samba share drives across an entire domain